Shait6/Backup_news/README.md

 	- `.github/workflows/deploy.yml` — GitHub Actions workflow: prepares parameters, runs `az bicep build` pre-check, validates, deploys resources, and optionally deploys the auto-enable policy.
 	- `azure-pipelines.yml` — Azure DevOps pipeline: same overall flow adapted to ADO tasks; publishes/downloads the generated `main.parameters.json` between jobs and runs a validate pre-check.
 	- `azure-pipelines-audit.yml` — optional audit pipeline for management-group scoped audits.

+	Additional CI notes
+	- The resource group deployment (`main.bicep`) now creates a user-assigned identity and a role assignment for that identity.
+The GitHub Actions and ADO pipelines read the identity id from the group deployment outputs and then run a subscription deployment using `deploy-policy-subscription.bicep` to create the subscription-scoped policy assignment which references the UAI.
+	- `deploy-policy-subscription.bicep` also creates a `Microsoft.PolicyInsights/remediations` resource which runs remediation for ExistingNonCompliant resources (this automatically attempts to protect existing VMs that match the configured tag).
+The template uses a recent API version for remediations; `az deployment sub validate` will show provider validation errors if any properties need adjustment.

 ## Prerequisites
 Common